petrobras/3W/CODE_OF_CONDUCT.md

 We do not believe that all conflict is bad; healthy debate and disagreement often yield positive results.
 However, it is never okay to be disrespectful or to engage in behavior that violates this code of conduct.

-Reports should be directed to `ricardo.vargas at petrobras dot com dot br` and `jeanaraujo at petrobras dot com dot br`.
+Reports should be directed to `modulocodigoaberto@petrobras.com.br`.
 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported incidents, which may range from not taking action to permanent expulsion from the project and project-sponsored spaces.
 We will notify the accused of the report and provide them an opportunity to discuss it before any action is taken.
 The identity of the reporter will be omitted from the details of the report supplied to the accused.
 In potentially harmful situations, such as ongoing harassment or threats to anyone’s safety, we may take action without notice.

 ## Attribution